Selective leaching: Graphitic corrosion

-Graphitic corrosion is selective leaching of iron, from grey cast iron, where iron is removed and graphite grains remain intact.
+Graphitic corrosion (also known graphitization and spongiosis) is selective leaching of iron from grey cast iron, where iron is removed (or converted to oxides such as FeO(OH)) and graphite grains remain intact, retaining shape but losing most strength.
 Affected surfaces develop a layer of graphite, rust, and metallurgical impurities that may inhibit further leaching.
 The effect can be substantially reduced by alloying the cast iron with nickel.

 Leaching of other elements

 Dealuminification is a corresponding process for aluminum alloys.
-Similar effects for different metals are decarburization (removal of carbon from the surface of alloy), decobaltification, denickelification, etc. The prototypical system for dealloying to create nano-porous metals is the np-Au system, which is created by selectively leaching Ag out of an Au-Ag homogenous alloy.
+Similar effects for other metals are decobaltification, denickelification, etc.

+Decarburization intentionally removes carbon from the surface of alloy.
+High-temperature hydrogen attack detrimentally converts carbon into methane.

 Mechanisms

-Liquid Metal Dealloying
+Liquid metal dealloying

-When an initially homogenous alloy is placed in an acid that can preferentially dissolve one or more components out of the alloy, the remaining component will diffuse and organize into a unique, nano-porous microstructure.
-The resulting material will have ligaments, formed by the remaining material, surrounded by pores, empty space from which atoms were leached/diffused away.
+When an initially homogeneous alloy is placed in an acid that can preferentially dissolve one or more components out of the alloy, the remaining component will diffuse and organize into a unique, nano-porous microstructure.
+The resulting material will have ligaments, formed by the remaining material, surrounded by pores, empty space from which atoms were leached or diffused away.